brianscottrussell/FizzBuzz/README.md

 # FizzBuzz
+Solution for Stage 1 of the FizzBuzz Kata: http://codingdojo.org/cgi-bin/index.pl?KataFizzBuzz

 The following instructions assume that Java 8 and Maven 3.3+ is available from the command line.

 ##Running Test Cases